grasp-labs/ds-fastapi-middleware/docs/source/index.rst

         queue_name="queue_name",
     )

-    # Add a context middleware
+    # Add the context middleware
     app.add_middleware(ContextMiddleware)
     # Note: Add the context middleware last so that it is executed first.